 Layout.
 The paper proceeds as follows.
 I first set up the model and discuss the empirical relevance of the main assumptions in Section 2.
-Then I calibrate the model and present quantitative results in Section 3, including the event study for U.S. past recessions and labor market policy experiments.
-Lastly, I conclude in Section 4.
+Then I calibrate the model and present quantitative results in Section 3.
+Section 4 concludes.

 2 Model